RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: Result

-3) Any LLM and any agent cannot master all languages, and any LLM and any agent can do best in at least one language.
-C/C++ seems the easiest, while C\# is the most difficult.
-The success rate may be related to the amount of training data available.
+3) No LM or agent can master all the languages, but each can excel in at least one language.
+Java appears to be the easiest, whilst Rust is the most difficult.
+The success rate on a language may depend on the amount of LM training data available for that language.

 The benchmarking result of SWE-bench-Live/Windows is shown in Table \ref{windows_benchmarking_table}.
-Compared to Linux result, the success rates on Windows drop a little for GPT, Gemini and Deepseek, while Claude remains robust on Windows environment and Windows-specific code implementation.
+Compared to Linux result, the success rates on Windows drop for all LMs.
+Claude remains robust on Windows command line environment and Windows-specific code implementation.

-We conduct further failure pattern analysis on these coding agents' trajectories on Linux and Windows.
+Further failure pattern analysis is conducted on these coding agents' trajectories on Linux and Windows.
 As this is not the main topic of this paper, we put it in Appendix \ref{pattern_solution}.